MissionMarsFourthHorizon/operation-remote-resupply/Module 1/Operation Remote Resupply, Part 1.md

 	</Package>
 	```

 1. Now it's time to run the app for the first time.
-Let's start with the Android version of the app.
+Let's start with the Android version.
 Ensure that the Android project is selected as the startup project by right-clicking the **DroneLander.Android** project in Solution Explorer and selecting **Set as StartUp Project**.

 1. Click the **Run** button (the one with the green arrow) at the top of Visual Studio to launch the Android version of Drone Lander in the selected Android emulator.
 Note that the emulator will probably take a minute or two to start.